watertap-org/watertap/docs/getting_started/install.rst

    select the correct operating system and follow the instructions to install the server.

 2. **Load data**.
-Some electrolyte data is distributed with ProteusLib to "bootstrap" the EDB.
+Some electrolyte data is distributed with WaterTAP to "bootstrap" the EDB.
    To load it, use the ``edb load`` command --- part of the :ref:`EDB command-line tools <edb-cli>` --- with the bootstrap option, from a shell or command window::